nm96/celsenheit/README.md

 # celsenheit

-`celsenheit` is both a very simple tool for converting temperature values between Celsius and Fahrenheit, and an interactive app for practicing mental temperature conversion.
+`celsenheit` is both a simple tool for converting temperature values between Celsius and Fahrenheit, and an interactive app for practicing mental temperature conversion.

 ## Conversion mode